Introduction

 ---------------------------------------------------------------------

-check for volumes with error (error_state)
+check for volumes with write error and/or read error

 The default numbers are: